DRasanjana/Sinhala-Lyrics-Search-Engine/README.md

   - Search songs in a definite range.<br>
   Eg: අමරදේව ගැයූ හොදම සින්දු 10 – The search result is sorted based on the number of visits per each song and the best 10 songs are returned. <br>
   - Search phrases support synonyms of the keywords. <br>
-  Eg:- Presence of any word out of'ගායකයා','ගයනවා','ගායනා','ගායනා','ගැයු','ගයන' , identifies the search as a search for an artist.
+  Eg:- Presence of any word out of'ගායකයා','ගයනවා','ගායනා','ගායනා','ගැයු','ගයන' , identifies the search as a search for an artist.<br><br>
 Screen shots of the user interface are put in the ```image``` folder

 ## Structure of the Data
 Each song contains the following data metadata.
     1. title - name ofthe song
     2. artist - singer of the sonh
     3. genre - list contains genres
     4. writer - composer of the somg
     5. music - musician of the song
     6. visits - no of visits for the song in original site
-  7. lyrics - lyric (each line seperated by a \n character)<br>
+    7. lyrics - lyric (each line seperated by a \n character)<br><br>
 Data is scraped from the [https://sinhalasongbook.com/](https://sinhalasongbook.com/) site for educational purposes and all the English metadata fields were translated to Sinhala using the Google Translate API and mtranslate python library.

 ## Indexing and Querying Techniques